rothgar/justingarrison.com/content/blog/2023-12-30-amazons-silent-sacking.md

 It was the [purest implementation of devops](https://martinfowler.com/bliki/TwoPizzaTeam.html) I had never seen before.
 Especially at Amazon’s scale.

-Then I began to realize how expensive that is.
+Then I realized how expensive it is.
 There are only a handful of centralized teams at Amazon.
 Those are almost all tools and compliance teams.